-How are WVU, Morgantown, and West Virginia benefitting from the university’s membership in the Big 12?
+How are West Virginia University, Morgantown, and West Virginia benefiting from the university’s membership in the Big 12?
 In more ways than you know.

 On the morning of Monday, October 24, 2011, then–WVU President Jim Clements sat in his wood-paneled office in Stewart Hall, waiting for a call.
 It’s easy to picture him: always in a collar and tie, always with an upbeat, restless energy.

 Clements was confident, but nervous.
 But excited.
 The Big East had gradually been coming unraveled, and WVU needed to make a move.
 “My view was, WVU could fit well within the Big 12 or the ACC or the SEC, but we had to get into a Power Five conference for the future of the university,” he recalls.
 “If we fell to a smaller conference, it would really hurt not just athletics, but academics and research.”

 Now–WVU President Gordon Gee, who headed up The Ohio State University at the time and was also a past president of WVU in the 1980s, had a strong interest in the progress.
 “I was the chairman of the Big 10 efforts to admit Rutgers and Maryland around that time, so I was on the other end of this thing.
 Dr. Clements and I talked a great deal,” he recalls.
 “I would have loved to have seen WVU in the Big 10, but that was not to be.”

 It was an open secret that the University of Louisville was also making a strong bid for the Big 12’s one open spot.
 Clements and others with an interest in WVU’s future, especially Athletic Director Oliver Luck, were working every channel.